marian-code/wikipedia-music-tags/code_changelog.md

 ### Main problems ordered by targeted release
 - 0.4a0
   - make docs 'about' page and open right url from GUI
-  - use more debugging prints and set default debugger level to INFO, DEBUG should be activated by command line argument
   - test frozen gui app
   - create a github release
 - 0.5a0